Trevor Hoffman: Pitching style

 Hoffman was known for his high leg kick, the menacing glare through his cap pulled down almost to his eyes, and his deceptive changeup.
 When Hoffman first came into the league, he could throw up to 95 mph.
 He would also throw a slider and only an occasional changeup.
 His original changeup was a conventional circle changeup taught to him by Cincinnati scout Larry Barton.
-Hoffman learned a different changeup, which he throws with a palmball grip, from teammate Donnie Elliott in 1994.
+Hoffman learned a different changeup, which he threw with a palmball grip, from teammate Donnie Elliott in 1994.
 He began using the new changeup in 1995 when his fastball had dropped to 88–90 mph after his offseason injury on the beach.
 With the decrease in velocity, Hoffman knew he could not rely as much on his fastball.
 He played through 1995 and had surgery the following offseason for a torn rotator cuff.
 When he returned the following year, Hoffman's fastball was at 87–88 mph, but he had more experience with his new changeup.
 His fastball reached back as high as 91 mph in 1998, but by sometime after 2000 it dropped down to 83–88 mph.
 His repertoire by then included primarily of his changeup, a four-seam fastball, a slower cut fastball that moves in towards a left-handed batter, and the occasional slider and a curveball.